 Primary Care Update brought an opportunity for medical providers, residents, and medical students to discuss clinical updates and evidence-based primary care best practices.
 7.0 CME credits (including 1.0 Ethics credit) were available to participants.
 Held in October, the 2021 conference gathered 124 participants virtually.
 Dr. Zoorob welcomed participants to the virtual one-day event.

 The keynote address, "Stroke and the Role that Gender Plays," was given by Dr. Louise McCullough, the Professor and Chair of the Department of Neurology at UT McGovern.

-Other presentations included: - "Practice Update: Paradigm Shift in Management of Diabetes" by Dr. Nalini Ram, Professor of Endocrinology, Department of Medicine at BCM. - "Ethics: Care of the Incarcerated: Equity Considerations" by Dr. Marc Robinson, Assistant Professor, Department of General Medicine at BCM - "Specialty Update: Heart Failure Management" by Dr. Poorna Nalabothu, Director, Heart Failure Unit, St. Mark's Hospital & The Heart Center at St. Mark's.
-Draper, Utah - "Mental Health: Suicide Prevention A Growing Responsibility" by Dr. Laura Marsh, Professor of Psychiatry, Veterans Affairs - "Epidemiology: The Unfolding of COVID-19: Variants & More" by Dr. Laila Colburn, Associate Professor, Department of Infectious Diseases at Emory University - "Women's Health: The Menopausal Syndrome" by Dr. Nina Ali, Assistant Professor, Texas Children's Pavilion for Women After all the presentations, Dr. Fareed Khan gave the closing remarks.
+Other presentations included:

+- "Practice Update: Paradigm Shift in Management of Diabetes" by Dr. Nalini Ram, Professor of Endocrinology, Department of Medicine at BCM. - "Ethics: Care of the Incarcerated: Equity Considerations" by Dr. Marc Robinson, Assistant Professor, Department of General Medicine at BCM - "Specialty Update: Heart Failure Management" by Dr. Poorna Nalabothu, Director, Heart Failure Unit, St. Mark's Hospital & The Heart Center at St. Mark's.
+Draper, Utah - "Mental Health: Suicide Prevention A Growing Responsibility" by Dr. Laura Marsh, Professor of Psychiatry, Veterans Affairs - "Epidemiology: The Unfolding of COVID-19: Variants & More" by Dr. Laila Colburn, Associate Professor, Department of Infectious Diseases at Emory University - "Women's Health: The Menopausal Syndrome" by Dr. Nina Ali, Assistant Professor, Texas Children's Pavilion for Women

+After all the presentations, Dr. Fareed Khan gave the closing remarks.

-Asked what did they liked most about this conference, some attendees responded: The information was very pertinent to my every The content was Some good practical day outpatient practice. fascinating and delivered Relevant topics & info on complex These are the sort of talks in such a concise very knowledgable changing topic that we we need as community and easy manner to presentors can implement today primary care providers. understand and follow.
-ALL of it; conference will enhance my practice Please continue with Very informative and highly appreciate you all getting the PCU.
-The series together to forge ahead is excellent The selection of topics were very relevant with the program for to my patient population improvement Welcome to FCM
+Asked what did they liked most about this conference, some attendees responded:

+"The information was very pertinent to my every day outpatient practice.
+These are the sort of talks we need as community primary care providers.

+"Some good practical info on complex changing topic that we can implement today

+"Relevant topics & very knowledgable presentors

+"The content was fascinating and delivered in such a concise and easy manner to understand and follow.

+"ALL of it; conference will enhance my practice

+"The selection of topics were very relevant to my patient population

+Please continue with the PCU.
+The series is excellent

+"Very informative and highly appreciate you all getting together to forge ahead with the program for improvement

+Welcome to FCM

 Samuel Randall, M.D., received his medical degree from Wayne State University School of Medicine (2018).
 He completed his residency at Northwestern University in Chicago with a certification in Global Health.
 Dr. Randall has been active in local Audubon societies, working with public education and the local conservation of natural spaces.
 His primary work location is Northwest Clinic.

 Amber Fatima, PA-C, graduated from the Duke University Physician Assistant Program and, upon moving to Texas, worked for a rural outpatient internal medicine clinic in Alvin.
 She sees patients at MLK Health Center.